StephenClarkApps/iOS-Interview-Questions/README.md

 ```objective-c
 SomeBlock* __weak weakSelf = self;
 ```

+<summary>Swift</summary>
+In Swift, to deal with what ARC (automatic reference counting) has given us, we can similarly use code like this with our "closures":
+...
 </details>

 #### What is memory management handled on iOS?

 iOS uses something called ARC which stands for Automatic Reference Counting.
 When an object is said to have a strong reference to it, ARC increase its retain count by 1.
 When the retain count of an object reaches 0, the object will typically be deallocated if there are no more strong references to it.
 Unlike garbage collection, ARC does not handle reference cycles automatically.
+Before ARC we had to deallocate manually, however the work of Chris Latner and other brough the automatic method to both Objective-C and Swift.

 #### What is the difference between *weak* and *strong*?